Policy Selection Algorithm

 - Proxy accepts the TCP connection and extracts the IP address of the connected client.

 - Looping through the priority-sorted list of policies, the application selects the policy based on IP address of the connected client.
 Usually this results into default policy being selected.

-- If selected policy does not have authentication enabled - policy selection algorithm is considered complete and web filtering module starts processing and allows or denies the request/response.
+- If proxy is set to not require authentication or advanced settings of a selected policy indicate to skip authentication - policy selection algorithm is considered complete and web filtering module starts processing and allows or denies the request/response.

 - Otherwise, the authentication process is initiated; if authentication fails for some reason (like say the connecting client does not know the valid password) - connection is terminated.
 Algorithm is complete.

 - When the client successfully authenticates to the proxy - the next policy selection round is started - but this time not only using client IP address but also client user name.